galaxyproject/training-material/Metagenomics/tutorials/mothur-miseq-sop.md

 >   - Set **Is this output from mothur?** to yes
 {: .hands_on}

-The resulting file is an HTML file containing an interactvie visualisation.
+The resulting file is an HTML file containing an interactive visualization.
 For instance try double-clicking the innermost ring labeled "Bacteria"

 ![](../images/krona.png)